balram1996/instaminutes-assignment/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Live chat application project where people can join the room of there choice.
+Live chat application project where people can join the room of there choice. and share there talks, its a real time built app i used "Moment" library for real time.
 <p align="right">(<a href="#top">back to top</a>)</p>